History - From New Beginnings to Now

 By 2008 the Gospel School for Deaf had up to 60 students and some of these were passing the high school entrance examination.
 An arrangement was made with the Gospel High School and the Fijian Ministry of Education to allow eligible deaf students to attend this secondary school by providing interpreters for them.
 Ruth Spencer from New Zealand set up a training programme for the interpreters, and a small but growing number of students are progressing to higher and higher levels in their education.

 Fiji now has a Deaf Association, begun in 2000 by the first GSD Head Teacher.
 And with the aid of Australian expertise there is now a Dictionary of Fijian Sign Language.
 Little by little, with many people contributing from all around the world, some for short-term and some for long - too many to name - there has been significant progress.
 Deaf students regularly contribute, with their hearing counterparts, at Fiji’s inter-school events.
 They hold their own on the sports field and although behind academically big strides have been made.
 And it is not unusual to see two deaf people talking on a street corner in sign, something unheard of in 1990.

 Despite the challenges, the rewards that are gained from the blossoming of a deaf community in the South Pacific cannot be underestimated.
 Vivienne Harland died in 2009, but her dream lives on: that every deaf child in the South Pacific might learn that they are not alone, that there is a God who loves them excessively, and they have things to contribute in their communities and in their countries.
 The work of the Fiji Deaf Ministry continues and is expanding.
-Current planning is underway for new improved hostel accommodation and work has begun on developing relationships that it is hoped will lead to the commencement of deaf pre-schools in Kiribati, in Vanuatu, and in the Solomon Islands.
+We are currently working to increase the amount of hostel accommodation, the establishment of a Deaf farm is being explored, and GSD teachers are training deaf educators in Vanuatu.
 There is still much to be done!